credwood/SportsBot/README.md

 validate_objs = read_data('data/multi_labeled_split_datasets/question_2_validate.jsonl')

 ```
-If you want to create your datasets with a prompt different from the one specified when collecting the data, use `_prepare_conv_template` which will
+If you want to create your datasets with a prompt different from the one specified when collecting the data, use `_prepare_conv_template` which will return a `Conversation` object with the new template in the `template` field.

 ```sh